VangBanLaNhat/Y2TB-Bot/Plugin.md

-		"chathook": "np", //function will always be called when receiving message even without prefix "onload": "onload", //function will be run during plugin load "loginFunc": "login", //Function will be called on successful Facebook login "author": "Creator's name",
+		"chathook": "np", //function will always be called when receiving message even without prefix "onload": "onload", //function will be run during plugin load "loginFunc": "login", //Function will be called on successful Facebook login "obb": "The required directory name for the plugin is in /plugins/obb", "author": "Creator's name",
 		"version": "Plugin version"
 	}